Sports medicine

 Sports medicine is a branch of medicine that deals with physical fitness and the treatment and prevention of injuries related to sports and exercise.
 Although most sports teams have employed team physicians for many years, it is only since the late 20th century that sports medicine emerged as a distinct field of health care.
-In some countries, sports medicine (or sport and exercise medicine) is a recognized medical specialty (with similar training and standards to other medical specialties).
+In over 50 countries, sports medicine (or sport and exercise medicine) is a recognized medical specialty (with similar training and standards to other medical specialties or sub-specialties).

 In the majority of countries where sports medicine is recognized and practiced, it is a physician (non-surgical) specialty, but in some (such as the USA), it can equally be a surgical or non-surgical medical specialty, and also a specialty field within primary care.
-In other contexts, the field of sports medicine encompasses the scope of both medical specialists and also allied health practitioners who work in the field of sport, such as physiotherapists, athletic trainers, podiatrists and exercise physiologists.
+In other contexts, the field of sports medicine encompasses the scope of both medical specialists as well as allied health practitioners who work in the field of sport, such as physiotherapists, athletic trainers, podiatrists and exercise physiologists.

 Scope

 Sports medicine can refer to the specific medical specialty or subspecialty of several medical and research disciplines in sports.
 Sports medicine may be called Sport and Exercise Medicine (SEM), which is now well established in many countries.
 It can broadly also refer to physicians, scientists, trainers, and other paramedical practitioners who work in a broad setting.
 Sports medicine specialists include a broad range of professions.
-All sports medicine specialists have one main goal in mind, and that is preventing future injuries and to improve the function of that area to return to everyday life.
+All sports medicine specialists have one main goal in mind, to heal and rehabilitate injuries for return to everyday life and return to play, as well as to prevent future injuries.
 They work with all different types of people, and not just athletes.
 The various sports medicine experts often work together as a team to ensure the best recovery plan for the individual.
 Team members can include orthopedic surgeons, certified athletic trainers, sports physical therapists, physical medicine and rehabilitation specialists, and specialty SEM physicians.

 Specializing in the treatment of athletes and other physically active individuals, SEM physicians have extensive education in musculoskeletal medicine.
 SEM doctors treat injuries such as muscle, ligament, tendon and bone problems, but may also treat chronic illnesses that can affect physical performance, such as asthma and diabetes.
 SEM doctors also advise on managing and preventing injuries.

 European templates for SEM specialization generally recommend four years of experience in: